Uniqueness of unbounded component for level sets of smooth Gaussian fields: Proof of uniqueness

-In this section we prove Theorem~\ref{thm:uniq}.
+In this section we prove Theorem~\ref{thm:uniq} and Corollary~\ref{cor:uniq_nodal}.
 We follow the approach of Burton \& Keane \cite{BurKea89}, which goes as follows.
 Let $\mathcal{N}_\infty(f,\ell)$ be the number of unbounded components of $\{f\geq\ell\}$.
 By ergodicity $\P[\mathcal{N}_\infty(f,\ell)=k]\in \{0,1\}$ for all $k\in \N_\infty\coloneqq\{0,1,2,\cdots\}\cup\{\infty\}$.
 Therefore, there exists a unique $k_0 \in \N_{\infty}$ such that $\mathcal{N}_\infty(f,\ell)=k_0$ almost surely.
 On the one hand, if we assume that $k_0\in\{2,3,\cdots\}$, then one should be able to merge all components \emph{locally}, thus constructing a unique unbounded component, which leads to a contradiction.
 On the other hand, if we assume that $k_0=\infty$ (actually $k_0\geq3$ is enough), then by another \emph{local} merging, one would prove that certain ``trifurcations points'' exist with positive probability (and therefore have positive density by stationarity).
 However, a combinatorial argument of Burton \& Keane \cite{BurKea89} shows that the number of trifurcations is smaller than the number of boundary components, which in turn has zero density by Lemma~\ref{lem:number_comp}, thus leading to a contradiction.

-As no finite-energy (or insertion-tolerance) property is available in our setting, we implement the local merging by shifting the field $f$ by an appropriate positive function $h\in H$.
-However, since the shift function $h$ has possibly unbounded support, it is not a priori clear whether this modification is only local.
-This will be guaranteed by Lemma~\ref{lem:global_equiv} and our assumptions on $\kappa$.
+As no finite energy (or insertion-tolerance) property is available in our setting, we implement the local merging by shifting the field $f$ by an appropriate non-negative function $h\in H$.
+However, since the shift function $h$ has possibly (in fact, typically) unbounded support, it is not a priori clear whether this modification is only local.
+This will be guaranteed by Lemmas~\ref{lem:global_equiv} and \ref{lem:tame_shift}.

-The theorem follows readily from the following two propositions.
+Theorem~\ref{thm:uniq} follows readily from the following two propositions.

-\begin{proposition} If $f$ satisfies assumptions \ref{a:1}, \ref{a:2}, \ref{a:3} and \ref{a:4}, then for every $\ell\in\R$ one has
+\begin{proposition} If $f$ satisfies assumptions \ref{a:1}, \ref{a:2} and \ref{a:3}, then for every $\ell\in\R$ one has

 \end{proposition}

 \begin{proof} Assume by contradiction that $\mathcal{N}_\infty(f,\ell)=k_0$ almost surely with $k_0\in \{2,3,\cdots\}$.
 Let $\mathrm{Int}(f,\ell,R)$ be the event that all the $k_0$ unbounded components of $\{ f\geq\ell \}$ intersect $B_R$.
 Since $k_0$ is finite, for a sufficiently large radius $R>0$ one has $\P[\mathrm{Int}(f, \ell, R)]\geq 1/2$.
 We will now shift the field $f$ by an appropriate function $h\in H$ in such a way that $\{f+h\geq\ell\}$ has a unique unbounded component, thus obtaining a contradiction by Lemma~\ref{lem:Cameron-Martin}.
 First, there exists $M=M(R)>0$ large enough such that $\P[\inf_{x\in B_R} f(x)\geq -M]\geq3/4$, hence